 Objective 1- Assessment: Oklahoma's Nonpoint Source Program will monitor at least 250 streams, rivers and other waterbodies every five years to determine causes and sources of nonpoint source impairments to waters of the State.
-This information will help identify areas of the state where assistance to land users is needed to help protect water resources but it will also identify areas where stream systems are healthy and support their designated beneficial uses.
+This information will help identify areas of the state where assistance to land users is needed to help protect water resources, but it will also identify areas where stream systems are healthy and support their designated beneficial uses.

-- Objective 2- Planning: The State will prioritize watersheds, then draft and update Watershed Based Plans (WBP) or similar planning documents following priorities identified in the Unified Watershed Assessment (UWA) using the processes defined in the Nonpoint Source Management Program Plan. - Objective 3- Education: As funding allows, Oklahoma will continue to inform Oklahoma's 87 Conservation Districts about the Blue Thumb Program and provide support to them to help meet their environmental education needs.
-Blue Thumb will work with each conservation district that requests assistance to develop and maintain a Blue Thumb program in their area. - Objective 4- Implementation: Oklahoma will continue to follow the priorities established by the Unified Watershed Assessment (UWA), TMDL schedule, and the NPS Working Group to reduce NPS loading in priority watersheds with accepted watershed based plans by the percentages and schedules in Table 1.
-Oklahoma will also implement NPS water quality restoration and protection efforts in an additional two to ten priority watersheds, annually, as identified by the UWA, depending on available resources.
+- Objective 2- Planning: The State will prioritize watersheds, then draft and update Watershed Based Plans (WBP) or similar planning documents following priorities identified in the Unified Watershed Assessment (UWA) using the processes defined in this plan (see Appendix B). - Objective 3- Education: As funding allows, the Blue Thumb Program will continue to provide educational outreach to Oklahoma's 84 conservation districts, and to support the districts' efforts to educate citizens about nonpoint source pollution. - Objective 4- Implementation: Oklahoma will continue to follow the priorities established by the Unified Watershed Assessment (UWA), TMDL schedule, and the NPS Working Group to reduce NPS loading in priority watersheds with accepted watershed based plans.
+Please see Table 1 for projected milestones and project periods.
+Oklahoma partners will also implement NPS water quality restoration and protection efforts in an additional two to ten priority watersheds, annually, as identified by the UWA, depending on available resources.

-These goals are tied to specific actions and milestones in Table 1 and further detailed within the following sections on assessment, planning, education, and implementation.
+These goals are tied to specific actions and milestones taken from EPA accepted watershed plans or subsequent workplans or planning documents.
+The goals from watershed plans are listed in Table 1 and further detailed within the following sections on assessment, planning, education, and implementation.
+Although some milestones have passed, the table has been updated over time to track actions taken in each watershed.